UHM-ShaneB/UHM-ShaneB.github.io/essays/smart-questions-essay.md

 ## An example of a not so smart question

-An example of a not so smart question can be found [here](https://stackoverflow.com/questions/18040762/length-java15-error-cannot-find-symbol-length-java16-error-cannot-find-sy)
+An example of a not so smart question can be found [here](https://stackoverflow.com/questions/18040762/length-java15-error-cannot-find-symbol-length-java16-error-cannot-find-sy) on stackoverflow.
+Basically this person asking the question did not provide enough information.
+They stated that they are getting "cannot find symbol" errors in his Java program and posted pictures of his code with nothing else to support.
+It didn't seem like this person even tried to fix the problem on his own because they never stated if they tried anything to diagnose the problem.
+They didn't even ask for any advice or help on how to fix it.
+The code they posted was also hard to read because it lacked indentation.
+This person received a lot of negative responses but some of them still provide a fix for this persons problem.

 ## References